Canadian Ivory Inc.

 What we offer for sale

 We guarantee these materials.
-If your order does not meet your expectations, return it right away and we will refund the purchase price.
+If your order does not meet your expectations upon arrival, return it right away and we will refund the purchase price.
 All you're out is the shipping charges.

 Walrus Tusks - Odobenus rosmarus